MegKam0211/rockPaperScissors/README.md

 # rockPaperScissors
-Write a program that allows the user to play the rock, paper, scissors game.
+Write a java program that allows the user to play the rock, paper, scissors game.

 The program should randomly generate a number 0, 1, 2, which represents scissors, rock and paper respectively.